 I study the governance of natural resources from a political-economic perspective.
 I am especially interested in the geographies and politics of resource extraction and energy transitions.

-Currently, I am also working with my advisor Kelly Kay on a research project about the phase-out of fossil fuel energy infrastructure in California and particularly by the Los Angeles Department of Water and Power.
-We are analyzing the politics and geographies of the Los Angeles Green New Deal Plan and we are also exploring what challenges municipal utilities in large urban centers face to advance towards more just energy transitions.
+Currently, I am also working with my advisor Kelly Kay on the research project “Phasing out fossil fuel infrastructure in Los Angeles: Challenges for a Just Transition“, which analyzes the politics and geographies of the Los Angeles Green New Deal plan and explores what challenges municipal utilities in large urban centers face to advance towards more rapid and just energy transitions.

 2018 M.A.
 Geography, Syracuse University